kimgoetzke/rusteroids/README.md

 such as JetBrains RustRover, you'll have to set up the environment manually.
 You'll most likely have to make `LD_LIBRARY_PATH` available to your IDE.

+### Reminders

+- Create a run configuration with environment variable `RUST_LOG=rusteroids=debug` for debug logs e.g. damage, collisions, explosions
+- Create a run configuration with `--features dev` to enable `RapierDebugRenderPlugin` and `WorldInspectorPlugin`

 ## How to build WASM for the web

 #### Prerequisites